socialcohesionresearch/socialcohesionresearch.github.io/_posts/2016-07-11-Pants-on-Fire-Brexit-and-its-Lies.md

 ---
 layout: public_reports
-title: Pants on Fire | Brexit and it’s Lies
+title: Pants on Fire | Brexit and its Lies
 subtitle: Dissecting political lies in the build up and aftermath of the Brexit vote.
 date: "2016-07-06 20:37:53 +0800"
 author: The Citizen Research Centre